nextflow-io/nextflow/docs/reference/config.md

 `apptainer.envWhitelist`
 : Comma separated list of environment variable names to be included in the container environment.

+`apptainer.libraryDir`
+: Directory where remote Apptainer images are retrieved.
+When using a computing cluster it must be a shared folder accessible to all compute nodes.

 `apptainer.noHttps`
 : Pull the Apptainer image with http protocol (default: `false`).